 Mercy Rewarded: Get a score below zero in the Facebook game?
 Then unless you get a big bonus for being in the top 5 you get to spin the Loser Wheel!

 Mood Whiplash: Jack Attacks are always presented in a much creepier manner than the rest of the game.

 2011 manages to do this with a question number animation.
-One of the "everybody quattro" 4s is suddenly gunned down.
+The lead 4 the "everybody cuatro" 4s is suddenly gunned down.
 This leads to a mini-story arc in subsequent games, witch contains an "f" as The Other Darrin.
 See it for yourself.

 The finale of The Ride, which is itself presented in a creepy manner, features the elevator getting broke down, Nate getting stuck on the aforementioned Bottom, meeting all the previous hosts of The Ride stacked up with snacks, TV set, shower and a merry-go-round, and choosing what kind of assy joke or eff-you executives speech they have to do before the game quits to Windows.

 Mooning: A pack of these.
 For instance, Cookie gets such a moment when he promises to show "a Full Moon" on the ATF floor of The Ride.
-All that only to get mooned by Billy O'Brien in the OUYA version of 2011.
+All that only to get mooned by Billy O'Brien in the first episode of the OUYA version of 2011.

 Multi-Platform: 2011.
 Also Vol. 3, which was more or less ported to Playstation as simply You Don't Know Jack.

 Multiple Endings: At the end of the last floor of The Ride or Abwärts!, you could select from a few options what the host(s) would do for the finale.
 When the game returns to that episode, the ending is never seen again, so in order to see them all you would have to uninstall the game and then re-install it.
 Or copy the .ini file before you start the game and reinstate it afterward.

 Announcer: Question 18: Honor student by day... stripper by night!